heybirendra/uspowerplant/README.md

 cp .env.example .env
 ```

 Ensure your credentials and DB values are correct.
+Ensure AWS credential user has accessible roles and policies with respect to AWS S3 Service.

 ### Run All Services